Navigate

 Source: Kervyn, Fiske & Malone (2012), Journal of Consumer Psychology, Study 2.
 Brand placements reflect a 2009–2010 data window; current rankings will differ.

-The lecturer flagged the data window as load-bearing context: this is 2009–2010, with Goldman Sachs in post-financial-crisis position and BP in the months after Deepwater Horizon.
-The cells are stable, the placements are not.
-Marlboro stays troubled; the question of whether AIG and Goldman would still cluster the same way today is open.
-What the figure preserves is the structural claim: every brand a consumer evaluates lands in one of four cells, and the cells govern the relationship.
+The data window matters: 2009–2010, with Goldman Sachs still in post-crisis position and BP in the months after Deepwater Horizon.
+The cells are stable; the placements aren’t.
+Marlboro stays troubled.
+Whether AIG and Goldman would cluster the same way today is open.
+The structural claim survives the dates, though: every brand a consumer evaluates lands in one of four cells, and the cell governs the relationship.

 The actual punch in the lecture was empirical, not conceptual.
 When you ask people to choose between a competent jerk and a lovable fool as a work partner, they pick the competent jerk.
 When you measure who they actually choose — via 360 data, partner selection in real organizations, even for complex tasks — they pick the lovable fool[7].
 The two markers in the matrix above show this gap.